Reducing fees and interest costs

 Pay on time

 - Paying your credit card bill on time each month means you’ll avoid late payment fees, minimise interest costs, and make the most of your interest-free period

-- Find out when your payment is due - knowing how long you have to pay your closing balance and maintain your interest free period is pretty simple.
-Check the due date on your credit card statement to find out when the payment is due by.
+- Check the due date on your credit card statement to find out when the payment is due by